 17982 Sky Park Circle, Ste.
 J, Irvine

-Free HIV tests and Rapid HIV (blood) testing, food, transportation, housing, emergency financial assistance, children and family programs, mental health counseling, support groups, and HIV education and prevention services.
+Free HIV tests, food, transportation, housing, emergency financial assistance, children and family programs, mental health counseling, support groups, and HIV education and prevention services.

 www.DelhiCenter.com / (714) 481-9600